docker/docs/docker-store/publish.md

 ## Create great content

 Create your content, and follow our best practices to Dockerize it.
 Keep your images small, your layers few, and your components secure.
-Please refer to the links and guidelines listed below to build and deliver great content:
+Refer to the links and guidelines listed below to build and deliver great content:

 * [Best practices for writing Dockerfiles](/engine/userguide/eng-image/dockerfile_best-practices/)